joliss/broccoli-es6-concatenator/README.md

   call with a `//# sourceURL` comment.
 Defaults to true, though this may change in the future.

 * `.loaderFile` (string): When specified prepends the contents of `loaderFile`.

+* `.ignoredModules` (array|function): Array: all module names found in the array will be ignored.
+  Function: will be invoked with the moduleName.
+If true is returned, the module will be ignored.